Import multiple csv text files into a SQL Server table with an SSIS dynamic loop.

 First, use a loop from the control flow tab.
 Then select the dynamic Foreach Loop Container and drag it onto the workspace.

-3. Create the SSIS dynamic variable to store the text file names
+Step 3: Create the SSIS dynamic variable to store the file path

 Set up the flat file connection as detailed in this tutorial with a data flow to load a flat file.
 It is the same principle but this time the dataflow allows to load several text files with a single SSIS package.
 Then modify the ConnectionString expression to use the dynamic variable instead of the hard path.